agrk/Hotel_Booking_System/README.md

 # Hotel_Booking_System
-Hotel Reservation Database Management System
+Hotel Reservation Database Management System / Group Project

 -A website was created where the customer registered and preferred